danieligazit/website/README.md

 The site will automatically open in your browser at `http://localhost:3000`

-Any changes you make to the source files will instantly update in the browser!
+Any changes you make to the source files will instantly update in the browser - **no page reloads needed**!

 ### Build for Production